Are Sleeping Problems Hereditary?

 Here at Koala® Center For Sleep & TMJ Disorders, we receive many patients with different sleeping problems like snoring, bruxism (teeth grinding), sleep apnea, TMJ disorder, and insomnia.
 For many of our patients, we’ve found that simple oral appliance therapy can help a great deal.
 Often it’s a better option over CPAP therapy which is commonly used to treat sleep apnea.
 The mouthpiece involved in oral appliance therapy is much more comfortable for patients than the machinery used in CPAP therapy.

 Some patients may also benefit from having a sleep study done.
 We can help with this as well as oral appliance therapy and other treatments here at Koala® Center For Sleep & TMJ Disorders.

 If you believe you could benefit from our services and a comprehensive analysis of your sleep, then you’re more than welcome to contact us here at our clinic.
-We have multiple locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX, and Wausau WI, so we ask that you see our Appointments page for their addresses and contact information.
+We have multiple locations in Bloomington IL, Peoria – Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX, and Wausau WI, so we ask that you see our Appointments page for their addresses and contact information.
 Alternatively, you can call us.

 ▸ CPAP Alternative